Chinese people in India: British India

 In Assam, after the establishment of tea gardens in Assam, the British authorities encouraged the migration of Chinese labourers, artisans, tea growers and tea makers, who were then employed in the burgeoning British owned tea gardens.
 The migration started in 1838.
 They soon surmounted the language barrier and started intermingling, many of the Chinese married local women and established a new society in Assam.
 Instances of intermarriage grew to the point where it became hard to physically differentiate Chinese immigrants in Assam from the locals during the period of their internment during the 1962 Sino-Indian War.
 A series of voluntary migrations of Chinese from China followed.
 This broadened the space of the newly established society and made it more multi-cultural and multi-ethnic as the migrants married local girls and settled down.
 Their physical features changed; the descendants forgot the Chinese language.
 Through sheer hard work and perseverance, the dislocated Chinese made a new life for themselves and prospered.
 Many 'China Patty,’ or small China towns, sprang up in different parts of Assam – of which the China Patty of Makum was the biggest.

 According to Alabaster, there were lard manufacturers and shoemakers in addition to carpenters.
 Running tanneries and working with leather was traditionally not considered a respectable profession among upper-caste Hindus, and work was relegated to lower caste muchis and chamars.
 There was a high demand, however, for high quality leather goods in colonial India, one that the Chinese were able to fulfill.
 Alabaster also mentions licensed opium dens run by native Chinese and a Cheena Bazaar where contraband was readily available.
 Opium, however, was not illegal until after Indian independence in 1947.
-Immigration continued unabated through the turn of the century and during World War I partly due to political upheavals and poverty.
-Around the time of the First World War, the first Chinese-owned tanneries sprang up.
+Immigration increased significantly in the 1930s and 1940s because of the Japanese invasion of China and resulting war.
+In the early 1900s, the Hakka community was relocated to the Tangra area, where they set up leather tanneries and Chinese restaurants.